ankitsagar-9s/Blinkit-Sales-Analysis---Power-BI-Project/README.md

 3. **Outlet-based performance** – Evaluating which outlets perform best and worst can drive operational improvements.
 4. **Customer satisfaction insights** – Analyzing ratings alongside sales helps improve product offerings.

----

-## 📌 Future Enhancements
-✅ Integrate **real-time data refresh** in Power BI.
-✅ Develop **predictive analytics models** for future sales forecasting.
-✅ Implement **advanced DAX calculations** for deeper insights.

----

-## 📩 Contact & Contributions
-Contributions are welcome!
-If you find any issues or have suggestions, feel free to open an issue or pull request.

-📧 **Contact:** [your-email@example.com]
-🔗 **GitHub:** [your-github-profile]

----

-This README provides a structured overview of your **Blinkit Analysis** project, making it easy for others to understand, contribute, and use.
-Let me know if you need any modifications! 🚀